-1450
+1 age

 Summary of the Terms of the Rights Offering R-3

 Description of the Rights Offering R-5

 Table of Fees and Expenses R-5

 Risk Factors R-7

 Use of Proceeds R-7

 Capitalization R-7

 Price Range of Common Stock R-7

 Taxation R-7

 Legal Matters R-7

 Prospectus

-Page
+Trospectus

-Prospectus Summary 1
+Prospectus Summary Page 1

 Additional Information 7

 Risk Factors 9

 Special Note Regarding Forward-Looking Statements 27

 Use of Proceeds 27

 Price Range of Common Stock and Distributions 27

 Common Share Price Data 28

 Ratio of Earnings to Fixed Charges 29

 Consolidated Selected Financial Data 29

 Management's Discussion and Analysis of Financial Condition and Results of Operations 32

 Sales of Common Stock Below Net Asset Value 62

 Senior Securities 67

-Business 68
+Business Business 68

 Portfolio Companies 87

-Management 92
+Management Management 92

 Control Persons and Principal Stockholders 108

 Dividend Reinvestment Plan 111

 Material U.S. Federal Income Tax Considerations 111

 Regulation as a Business Development Company 112

-114

-Description of Our Securities 110
+Description of Our Securities 114

-Certain Provisions of Maryland Law and of Our Articles of Incorporation and Bylaws 120

-Share Repurchases 122

-Plan of Distribution 122

-Custodian, Transfer and Dividend Paying Agent and Registrar 123

-Brokerage Allocation and Other Practices 124
+Certain Provisions of Maryland Law and of Our Articles of Incorporation and Bylaws 120 Share Repurchases Plant Children in the state of the sta 122 Plan of Distribution 122 Custodian, Transfer and Dividend Paying Agent and Registrar 123 Brokerage Allocation and Other Practices 124

-Proxy Voting Policies and Procedures 124

 All statements contained in this prospectus supplement or the accompanying prospectus, other than historical facts, may constitute "forward-looking statements."
 These statements may relate to, among other things, future events or our future performance or financial condition.
-In some cases, you can identify forward-looking statements by terminology such as "may," "might," "believe," "will," "provided," "anticipate," "future," "could," "growth," "plan," "intend," "expect," "should," "would," "if," "seek," "potential," "likely" or the negative of such terms or comparable terminology.
+In some cases, you can identify forward-looking statements by terminology such as "may," "might," "believe," "will," "provided," "anticipate," "future," "could," "growth," "plan," "intend," "expect," "should," "would," "fi," "seek," "possible," "potential," "likely" or the negative of such terms or comparable terminology.
 These forward-looking statements involve known and unknown risks, uncertainties and other factors that may cause our actual results, levels of activity, performance or achievements to be materially different from any future results, levels of activity, performance or achievements expressed or implied by such forward-looking statements.
 Such factors include, among others: (1) the recurrence of adverse events in the economy and the capital markets; (2) risks associated with negotiation and consummation of pending and future transactions; (3) the loss of one or more of our executive officers, in particular David Gladstone, Terry Lee Brubaker or Robert L. Marcotte; (4) changes in our investment objectives and strategy; (5) availability, terms (including the possibility of interest rate volatility) and deployment of capital; (6) changes in our industry, interest rates, exchange rates or the general economy; (7) the degree and nature of our competition; (8) our ability to maintain our qualification as a RIC and as a Business Development Company; and (9) those factors described in the "Risk Factors" sections of this prospectus supplement and the accompanying prospectus.
-We caution readers not to place undue reliance on any such forward-looking statements, which speak only as of the date made.
-We undertake no obligation to publicly update or revise any forward-looking statements, whether as a result of new information, future events or otherwise, after the date of this prospectus supplement.
-The forward-looking statements contained in this prospectus supplement, or the accompanying prospectus, are excluded from the safe harbor protection provided by the Private Securities Litigation Reform Act of 1995 and Section 27A of the Securities Act.
+We caution readers not to place undue reliance on any such forward-looking statements, which speak only as of the date of this prospectus supplement.
+The forward-looking statements contained in this prospectus supplement, or the accompanying prospectus, are exclu